MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Check-if-you-are-using-excessive-Microsoft-Graph-API-permissions.md

   - team=cloud_advocates
 ---

+# Check if you are using excessive Microsoft Graph API permissions

 Microsoft Graph exposes hundreds of endpoints that allow you to tap into data and insights in Microsoft 365.
 To use these API endpoints, you need to request a correct set of permissions.

 A common approach to security is to apply the principle of least privilege (PoLP).
 This principle is applied to users, processes and programs.